 When you open a workbook in Excel, you'll be working in a surprisingly dense interface, with a lot of different parts.
-In this lesson, we'll take high level run through the Excel interface to get you up to speed the most important parts.
+In this lesson, we'll take a high level run through the Excel interface to get you up to speed with the most important parts.

 Let's take a look.

 First and foremost is the worksheet.
 Each Excel workbook can have an unlimited number of worksheets.
 Worksheets appear as tabs at the bottom of an Excel workbook window.

 The worksheet is the main work area in Excel.
 Worksheets are made up of cells, displayed in a grid created by the intersection of rows and columns.
 At the bottom and right edges of worksheets, are scroll bars.

 When you select one or more cells in a worksheet, the result is referred to as a selection.

 In the upper left of the Excel window, you'll find the Quick Access Toolbar, which you can easily customize with the commands most useful to you.